core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 YANG module 'ietf-constrained-yang-library' targets the same functionality and shares the same approach as YANG module ietf-yang-library.
 The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-yang-cbor}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

 * YANG module 'ietf-constrained-yang-library' extends the caching mechanism supported by 'ietf-yang-library' to multiple servers of the same type.
-This is accomplished by replacing the 'module-set-id' by a hash of the library content.
+This is accomplished by replacing 'module-set-id' by a hash of the library content.

 * Modules, sub-modules, deviations and features are identified using a numerical value (SID) instead of a string (yang-identifier).